pimcore/pimcore/docs/Development_Documentation/03_Documents/11_Content_Master_Document.md

 ## Content Master document in the code

-Content master document doesn't change anything in the php API.
+Content master document doesn't change anything in the PHP API.
 If you load a document which has related a master document, then values returned by it will be replaced by values from the master document (unless values are overwritten).

 You can get Master document object by `getContentMasterDocument` method avaialble in `\Pimcore\Model\Document\Page`.